 However, some players with wide feet found this design slightly restrictive.
 Also, testers requiring orthotic support did not like the fixed insole of the shoes, as it limited the amount of space available for extra insoles.

-In terms of fitness, the shoes can quickly adapt to your foot shape.
+In terms of fitness, these court tennis shoes can quickly adapt to your foot shape.
 We found that the upper rested upon players’ feet and wrapped itself around the mid foot.
 Even players with quirky or flat feet found an ideal fit within these shoes.

 Zoom Vapor X is one of Nike’s most popular products.
-It utilizes an exciting compound soling with a trademark cushioning system (the Zoom Air) that can make your hard court athleticism infinitely more fun!
+It utilizes an exciting compound soling with a trademark cushioning system (the Zoom Air) that can make your hardcourt athleticism infinitely more fun!
+It is one of the best Nike tennis shoes for hard courts.

 Design and Material